HectorRicardo/simple-music-app/README.md

         mediaSession = new MediaSessionCompat(this, SimpleMusicService.class.getSimpleName());

         // Set an initial PlaybackState with ACTION_PLAY and ACTION_PLAY_PAUSE
-        // so media buttons can start the player mediaSession.setPlaybackState(playbackStateBuilder.setActions(
+        // so these commands/media buttons can start the player mediaSession.setPlaybackState(playbackStateBuilder.setActions(
                 PlaybackStateCompat.ACTION_PLAY |
                     PlaybackStateCompat.ACTION_PLAY_PAUSE).build());